 Some are made with soft fabrics like cotton and can get away with ditching the padding.
 If your choice of activity requires a little more, you can still opt for padded ones in the same light support category.

 Those who wear an extra small can get away with wearing light support even for slightly more taxing activities.
-Since they don't have much boob weight to hold up or in, light support sports bras are enough.
-Those who wear a small can opt for this kind for walks and casual sporty outfits.
+Since they don’t have much boob weight to hold up or in, light support sports bras are enough.
+Those who wear a small can opt for this kind for walks and casual sporty outfits with some workout leggings.

 Medium support is where light and high support meet halfway.
 Nike incorporates style features from the first and functionality of the latter.